nurmaton/Hashim/README.md

 *(**Important Note on JAX:** For GPU/TPU support, you may need a specific version of `jaxlib`.
 Please follow the official [JAX installation instructions](https://github.com/google/jax#installation) *after* the steps above to ensure you have the correct version for your hardware and CUDA setup.)*

-### Running the Flapping Demo
+### Running the Demos

-The main example is a Jupyter Notebook.
-After installing the package, you can run the demo.
+The example simulations are provided as Jupyter Notebooks.

 1. Start a Jupyter server (e.g., JupyterLab):
     ```bash
     jupyter lab
     ```

-2. Navigate to the `notebooks/` directory and open the `Flapping_Demo.ipynb` file.
+2. Navigate to the `notebooks/` directory.

-3. You can run the cells in the notebook to set up, run, and visualize the deformable flapping simulation.
-Because you installed the package, the `import jax_ib` statement will work correctly.
+3. You can open either notebook to run a simulation:
+    *   **`Flapping_Demo.ipynb`**: The foundational example with a single deformable body.
+    *   **`Flapping_Demo_Multiple.ipynb`**: The more advanced example showcasing three distinct deformable bodies interacting in the same fluid domain.

 ## Core Concepts of the Deformable Model